The Hellsing Organization

 The Doctor (Doctor Who)

-In canon: An ancient, time-traveling, face-changing alien with a knack for turning up at just the right time.
-Human stowaways on his ship (which looks like an old-fashioned London police box) include author H. G. Wells, who went on to write some of the earliest modern science fiction, including The Time Machine.
+Ancient, time-traveling, face-changing alien (this is face #6) with a ship that looks like a London police box.
+Human stowaways on his ship include author H. G. Wells, who went on to write some of the earliest modern science fiction, including The Time Machine.

 Sailor Pluto (Bishōjo Senshi Sailor Moon)